Le Mariage de mademoiselle Beulemans: Premieres

 The play premiered at Brussels' Théâtre de l'Olympia on March 18, 1910, and went on to Paris with the original cast, at Théâtre de la Renaissance on June 7, 1910.
 It had its first Swiss staging in Geneva the same year.

 During the year 1911, while he was undertaking his first tour across South America with the Régnier-Tarride theatre company, Lucien Guitry directed the play's first stage performance outside Europe and interpreted Ferdinand Beulemans' role.
-It premiered at Rio de Janeiro's Theatro Municipal on the 9th of July.
+It premiered at Rio de Janeiro's Theatro Municipal on 9 July.
 Members of the original French cast included Guitry's wife, Jeanne Desclos, in the role of Suzanne Beulemans, Louis Sance as Albert Delpierre and Gabriel Signoret as M. Meulemeester.
 An amateur production of the play was simultaneously staged for the first time in Argentina at Buenos Aires by Julian Jaraczewski on behalf of the Belgian photographic association.

-Produced by Charles Frohman, the London premiere of the play took place in 1911, at the Globe Theatre on the 16th of September.
+Produced by Charles Frohman, the London premiere of the play took place in 1911, at the Globe Theatre on 16 September.
 It was performed in French by the original cast of the Bouffes-Parisiens including Alfred Jacque, Jules Berry and Gilberte Legrand.
 Le Mariage de mademoiselle Beulemans lasted for sixteen performances at the Globe Theatre and enjoyed some success with London audiences.

 In 1912, French producer and actor Paul Derval mounted a tour across former French Algeria.
-Le Mariage de mademoiselle Beulemans premiered for the first time in Africa at Algiers' Kursaal on the 27th of September.
+Le Mariage de mademoiselle Beulemans premiered for the first time in Africa at Algiers' Kursaal on 27 September.
 Belgian actor Balthus performed the role of Ferdinand Beulemans with Belgian actress Yvonne Talbrys in the title role, and entertained French-speaking audiences in various performance halls throughout Algerian cities.